Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 Initially, I was not even thinking about visiting Baltic countries this year.
 But when I got back from Ukraine, I got what they call a post-travel depression.
 So I searched for the cure on the internet and the most frequent advice was to plan for the next trip.

 Additionally, I met two Bulgarian girls in Kyiv.
 And both will coincidentally volunteer at the European games 2019 in Minsk.

 Belarus is also conveniently located south of all three Baltic countries.
 And all are on my bucket list.
-I took it as a sign from above, that I should definitely visit Belarus.
+I took it as a sign from above, that I should visit Belarus.

-I went totally unprepared and even started packing just four hours before the flight.
+I went unprepared and even started packing just four hours before the flight.
 It was crazy stressful, but I didn’t care.

 The fewer plans you make in advance, the more freedom you enjoy during travels.
 You are forced to make decisions on the spot.
 Depending on the mood, weather, people you meet, and the vibe of the town you visit.